jeremybrooks/jinx/README.md

 If you are not using Maven, you will need these libraries, and their dependencies:

   * Gson 2.2.2+ -- deserializes json documents in to Java objects
-  * Signpost 1.2.1.2 -- provides OAuth services
+  * Scribe 1.3.7+ -- provides OAuth services

+  NOTE: At this time, Scribe 1.3.7 is the development version; you will need to build Scribe from source until they release again.

 # VERSION HISTORY